— Frequently Asked Questions —

 - New Montage requires a 50 percent deposit before work begins, with the remaining 50 percent payable when we’ve completed the initial project and/or sent it live.

 We accept checks and credit cards (through Paypal).
 We’ll provide additional payment details when you initiate your order.

 For a copy of our Terms of Service, click HERE.

 - Yes . . . and more.

-New Montage tests its work extensively on all major browsers, all with the goal of a more-or-less universal viewing experience.
-Variations in presentation between browsers usually result from either the browsers needing an update (i.e., upgrading to the latest versions of Firefox and Chrome, etc.) or the user’s personal settings (i.e., default fonts) that may override web viewing.
+New Montage tests its work extensively on all major browsers, with the goal of a more-or-less universal viewing experience.
+Variations between browsers usually result from either the browsers needing an update (i.e., to the latest versions of Firefox and Chrome, etc.) or the user’s personal settings (i.e., default fonts) that may override web viewing.

-Those commissioning a platform in responsive design will enjoy the added benefits of their sites scaling nicely across desktop, laptop, tablet, and smartphone.
+Sites built in responsive design enjoy the added benefits of scaling nicely across desktops, laptops, tablets, and smartphones.